Avizc/avizc.github.io/_posts/2016-11-05-oreilly-security.md

 <img src="/images/privacyarchitecture.jpg">

-The two talks I waited to go see were Alex Rice’s [Hacker quantiified security](http://conferences.oreilly.com/security/network-data-security-ny/public/schedule/detail/53296) and Dan Kaminsky’s (@dakami) [A technical dive into defensive trickery](http://conferences.oreilly.com/security/network-data-security-ny/public/schedule/detail/56203).
+The two talks I waited to go see were Alex Rice’s [Hacker quantified security](http://conferences.oreilly.com/security/network-data-security-ny/public/schedule/detail/53296) and Dan Kaminsky’s (@dakami) [A technical dive into defensive trickery](http://conferences.oreilly.com/security/network-data-security-ny/public/schedule/detail/56203).

 I wear a few HackerOne t-shirts as they have sponsored Queercon for the last few years.
 Going from hearing about HackerOne from a hacker perspective at Defcon and Queercon to hearing the more business end of things at the conference was a nice way to fully understand it.
 It also reminded me that this is a more corporate conference again.